 About 76% of small businesses were able to obtain a loan from the U.S. government’s Paycheck Protection Plan (PPP), according to the Federal Reserve Bank of Cleveland.
-Many of these businesses avoided bankruptcy, a common situation during any economic downturn.
-In fact, small businesses affected by the COVID-19 pandemic have filed for bankruptcy at a rate 25% less than small businesses during the Great Recession.
+Many of these businesses avoided bankruptcy early on in the pandemic, a common situation during any economic downturn.
+In fact, small businesses affected by COVID-19 have filed for bankruptcy at a rate 25% less than small businesses during the Great Recession.
 Based on preliminary data, the Federal Reserve Bank credits the PPP program with staving off deep financial disaster for the country.

 However, small businesses are not out of the woods yet.
-As the pandemic continues into its third year, savvy business owners should use every available financial tool to recover from 2020 and 2021.
-The Employee Retention Credit (ERC), also known as the Employee Retention Tax Credit (ERTC), is a valuable tool still accessible for recovering small businesses.
+As the effects of the pandemic continue on the economy, savvy business owners should use every available financial tool to recover from 2020 and 2021.
+As we move into 2023, the Employee Retention Credit (ERC), also known as the Employee Retention Tax Credit (ERTC), is still a valuable tool accessible for recovering small businesses.

 What Makes the ERTC Different from the PPP Loan?